 - the right to withdraw any consent given to the processing of your data (where applicable);

-- the right to receive information regarding any entities we disclose your data to;
+- the right to receive information regarding any third parties we disclose your data to (where applicable);

 - the right to object to the processing of your data where we have considered this to be necessary for the purposes of our legitimate interests.

 - the right to erasure, when such a case exists in accordance with the GDPR (e.g. there is no valid legal basis for the processing of personal data or if they were unlawfully processed).

 As long as you exercise any of these rights, we will take every possible measure needed to respond to your request within thirty (30) days.
 In case we reject your request, we will inform you for the objective reasons for doing so.
 If the circumstances require a longer period of time (e.g. complexity of the request), the above deadline may be extended by one month.
 We may also ask you for certain information so that we can confirm your identity as a security measure.

 - the right to submit a complaint to a supervisory authority.
 In other words, you reserve the right to contact the Commissioner for personal data protection, which may accept the submission of your relevant complaints either in written form to its protocol service (P.O.Box 23378, 1682 Nicosia, Cyprus), or electronically (www.dataprotection.gov.cy).

 Aon Solutions reserves the right to modify this Data Privacy Statement at any time.